 What’s the moral of the story?
 Don’t be fooled by brands that claim “natural” status, boasting things like “Made without high fructose corn syrup.”
 Because the sad truth is that most companies are looking to cut corners with ingredients, keep prices low, and profits high.
 So while they may not contain the one ingredient consumers are popularly starting to avoid, they’ll replace it with another equally unhealthy ingredient that many consumers have not yet been trained to sniff out.
 Ahhh, big business – you win the sneaky-sneaky award once again.

-But I digress – back to our search for a decent ketchup.
-In between a few nasty batches of homemade ketchup we finally took a break from experimentation and purchased an organic bottled brand of ketchup we absolutely loved.
+But I digress – back to our search for decent ketchup.
+In between a few nasty batches of homemade ketchup, we finally took a break from experimentation and purchased an organic bottled brand of ketchup we absolutely loved.
 Glancing at the ingredients we noticed it was simple.
 A little tomato, a little vinegar, a little sugar, water, salt, and seasonings.
 We were going to give it another shot, replacing the sugar with a natural sweetener, and see how it turned out.

 Our first batch was so sweet we could have put it on pancakes.
 (Hey – it probably would have gone great with that blueberry muffin!)

 We finally knocked this recipe out of the park by using a little less sweetener.
-The result was a ketchup that we like better than our old standby.
+The result was ketchup that we like better than our old standby.
 (Should have known that would be the case, right DIY-ers?!?)

-Fabulous Homemade Ketchup
+Homemade Ketchup Recipe

 Are you ready to try it?